Life in Atlanta

 There are several ways for international exchange students to get connected and involved at Goizueta, at Emory and in Atlanta.
 We encourage students to take full advantage of all the campus resources, student organizations, Emory traditions, and other opportunities to have an enriching experience in the U.S. and at Emory

-Make instant friends by getting a buddy from the Goizueta International Network (gIN).
+Make instant friends with buddies from the Goizueta International Network (gIN).

 With over 300 registered student organizations at Emory, including 20 organizations at Goizueta, it is easy to find the right one for you.
 There are organizations for every interest and focus, including: international/cultural, social, professional, recreational, special interests, sports, religious, service, and political.